- CORPORATE OPPORTUNITIES

-Each and every year, the Waste Management Phoenix Open relies on thousands of volunteers and an abundance of community support to host a successful event and we can’t thank you enough.
+Each and every year, the Waste Management Phoenix Open relies on thousands of volunteers and an abundance of community support to host a successful event and the 2014 tournament was no exception.
+We can’t thank our volunteers enough for all that they do.
 Volunteering at the Waste Management Phoenix Open is not only great way to be a part of the “Greatest Show on Grass,” it also has a direct impact on the amount of charity dollars the tournament gives out each year.
-We look forward to another fantastic tournament week and we thank you in advance for your support of the 2014 Waste Management Phoenix Open.
+We look forward to another fantastic tournament week in 2015.
+Check back in mid-October to register to be a volunteer at the 2015 Waste Management Phoenix Open.

 NEW!
 Zero Waste Stations

 Support the Waste Management Phoenix Open Zero Waste Challenge by volunteering at our new Zero Waste Stations!
 Zero Waste Stations will be set up in high traffic areas on course where fans will drop off their various waste items and volunteers will sort the materials into recycling and compost bins.
 Volunteers will receive a ticket to come back and enjoy the tournament for each shift completed.
 Zero Waste Station volunteers will help make this the “greenest” show on grass!